gunnargrosch/failure-azurefunctions/README.md

 Edit the values of your secret in Key Vault to use the failure injection module.

-* `isEnabled: true` means that failure is injected into your Lambda function.
+* `isEnabled: true` means that failure is injected into your Azure function.
 * `isEnabled: false` means that the failure injection module is disabled and no failure is injected.
 * `failureMode` selects which failure you want to inject.
 The options are `latency`, `exception` or `statuscode` as explained below.
 * `rate` controls the rate of failure.
 1 means that failure is injected on all invocations and 0.5 that failure is injected on about half of all invocations.